 Having the garage doors in perfect condition will do wonders to the perceived state of your property.

-And the best part is you will likely get almost all of your money back on the renovation when the sale closes.
+And the best part is you will likely get almost all of your money back on the renovation during the closing process.

 It’s a win-win for both buyer and seller.